jordana-olive/TE-Analysis-in-AM-Fungi/README.md

 ### How to Cite

-If you find this repository helpful, please cite the published paper:
+If you find this repository helpful, please cite the paper:

 > Oliveira et al., 2024, *"Analyses of transposable elements in arbuscular mycorrhizal fungi supports evolutionary parallels with fungal plant pathogens,"* Journal Name, DOI.